 - For an exact match: =HLOOKUP(lookup_value, table_array, row_index_num, FALSE)

 - Display “Not Found” in results instead of an error message: =IFNA(HLOOKUP(lookup_value, table_array, row_index_num, [range_lookup]), “Not Found”)

 - Using HLOOKUP from another workbook or spreadsheet: =HLOOKUP(lookup_value, sheetname!table_array, row_index_num, [range_lookup])

 If you use a separate database in your HLOOKUP formula, it’s important to remember formatting.
 Worksheets with names containing spaces or non-alphabetical characters should be enclosed in single quotation marks.
 If you’re referencing another open workbook, you should include the name in square brackets.
 Closed workbooks need to have their entire path specified.

 Whether you’re an Excel expert or are just getting started, search functions can help you to complete your projects on schedule.
 Tools such as HLOOKUP make it easy to sift through data to find the information that’s relevant to your work.
 You can use HLOOKUP to help streamline operations at home and in the workplace.

 We hope that our tutorial has helped you to better understand the many uses of the HLOOKUP function in Excel.
-By following the steps we’ve laid out, you can save time and frustration when searching through important databases.
+Following the steps we’ve laid out can save time and frustration when searching important databases.